-His current research includes the origin and development of regional variation in landscape character, using interdisciplinary analysis of archaeological, cartographic, documentary, place-name and architectural evidence, published in Beyond the Medieval Village: The Diversification of Landscape Character in Southern Britain (2008), and Making Sense of An Historic Landscape (2012).
+My current research is exploring the origin and development of regional variation in landscape character, using interdisciplinary analysis of archaeological, cartographic, documentary, place-name and architectural evidence, published in Beyond the Medieval Village: The Diversification of Landscape Character in Southern Britain (2008), and Making Sense of An Historic Landscape (2012).

-Stephen is also developing a range of interdisciplinary approaches to studying the landscape, some of which are included in Historic Landscape Analysis (2004 [reprinted 2008; Second, revised Edition 2013]).
+I am also developing a range of interdisciplinary approaches to studying the landscape, some of which are included in Historic Landscape Analysis (2004 [reprinted 2008; Second, revised Edition 2013]).
 I have worked collaboratively with historians, for example in Mining in a Medieval Landscape: The Royal Silver Mines of the Tamar Valley (2009), and my current Leverhulme Trust funded project 'Planning in the Early Medieval Landscape' is with Professor John Blair at the University of Oxford.
-I also work closely with palaeoenvironmental specialists, and a major paper has been published in Medieval Archaeology 50 (2006) ('Beyond villages and open fields: the origins and development of a historic landscape characterised by dispersed settlement in South West England').
+I also work closely with palaeoenvironmental specialists, for example in reconstructing past patterns of land use (eg 'Beyond villages and open fields: the origins and development of a historic landscape characterised by dispersed settlement in South West England': Medieval Archaeology 50, 2006).

-Stephen is currently the Director of Research in the Department, and Dean of the University's Faculty of Graduate Research.
-He is also President of the Medieval Settlement Research Group, Treasurer of the Society for Medieval Archaeology, and a past Chairman of the Severn Estuary Levels Research Committee and the Council for British Archaeology South West Region.
+I am currently Dean of the University's Faculty of Graduate Research, President of the Medieval Settlement Research Group, Treasurer of the Society for Medieval Archaeology, and a past Chairman of the Severn Estuary Levels Research Committee and the Council for British Archaeology South West Region.

-At undergraduate and masters level he teaches on the principles and methods of archaeology, and the landscapes of Roman and medieval Britain.
-He supervises research students (PhD, MPhil and MA by Research) across a wide range of topics in the fields of medieval and landscape archaeology.
+At undergraduate and masters level I teach on the principles and methods of archaeology, and the landscapes of Roman and medieval Britain.
+I supervise research students (PhD, MPhil and MA by Research) across a wide range of topics in the fields of medieval and landscape archaeology.